Steps – One For Sorrow

 Having put to bed any doubts that they could function as more than a line-dancing novelty, Steps returned with their third single.
 And just like that, One For Sorrow was the moment everything fell into place for the group.

 The whole “ABBA on speed” aspect of Steps’ identity was still a big part of their marketing.
-And while they’d made visual reference to it in the video for Last Thing On My Mind, here they went one step further and fully incorporated the influence into their sound.
-And it was smartly done too because while there are some parallels between One For Sorrow and The Winner Takes It All, the song is careful never to tread so heavily on ABBA’s turf that it becomes a blatant copy.
-Instead, it stays on the right side of paying homage to their Swedish pop heritage, while introducing their own distinctly ’90s twist to the equation.
+And while they’d made visual reference to it in the video for Last Thing On My Mind, here they went one step (pun intended) further and fully incorporated the influence into their sound.
+It was smartly done, too, because while there are parallels between One For Sorrow and The Winner Takes It All, the song is careful never to tread so heavily on ABBA’s turf that it becomes a blatant copy.
+Instead, it stays on the right side of paying homage to their Swedish pop heritage, while introducing a distinctly ’90s twist.
 Essentially, there was no barrier to entry; One For Sorrow could be enjoyed by enthusiasts and newcomers alike.

 And there was much to enjoy here.
-It’s one of those songs where everything makes sense; you may never even stop to question why on earth the track opens with the sound effect of rain when it bears no relation to anything in the lyrics or the production.
-‘Just, because’ is a perfectly valid an explanation as any other in the context of the late ’90s.
-The first verse goes for the classic fake-out; a balladesque opening that’s drenched in a beautiful keyboard melody as Claire wistfully recounts a love gone wrong: “All the laughter that we shared would be a memory, I cannot count the tears you’ve cost me, if I could have seen”.
-There are some stirring synths introduced towards the end of the first verse, but One For Sorrow revels in the tease, managing not to blink for 50 seconds before the beat finally kicks in.
-We’re glad it doesn’t rush, because you get a chance to bask in the quality of the production; listen to the way those synths mirror the evocative performance of the vocals.
-This was pop music with a heart.
+It’s one of those songs where everything makes sense; even the track opening with the sound effect of rain when it bears no relation to anything in the lyrics or the production.
+‘Just, because’ is a perfectly valid explanation as any other in the context of the late ’90s.
+The first verse goes for a classic fake-out with the balladesque opening drenched in a beautiful keyboard melody as Claire Richards wistfully recounts a love gone wrong: “All the laughter that we shared would be a memory, I cannot count the tears you’ve cost me, if I could have seen”.
+Stirring synths are introduced towards the end of the first verse, but One For Sorrow revels in the tease, managing to wait 50 seconds before the beat finally kicks in.
+The time spent provides a chance to bask in the quality of the production and the way the synths mirror the evocative performance of the vocals.
+This is pop music with a heart.

 There are many different versions of One For Sorrow, and they’re all great, which is a testament to just how well the song is crafted.
 There’s even an acapella version, which is essentially a candlelight reading of the track and what would have happened in a parallel pop universe if it never exploded into a full-on uptempo after the first verse.
-We can’t think of any occasions where we’ve needed an acapella version of One For Sorrow, but as a curio, it’s still nice to have.
-Several remixes were commissioned, but perhaps the most significant was the Tony Moran US Remix, which served as Steps’ debut single in America and was also released here as a double-A side with Chain Reaction.
+Several remixes were commissioned, but perhaps the most significant was the Tony Moran US Remix, which served as Steps’ debut single in America and was also released in the UK as a double-A side with Chain Reaction.
 It’s a markedly different beast from the original.